rajaman2k/Personal-Projects/README.md

 Now this web-app fetches pincode details according to the user input in the frontend.
 Whenever user inputs a valid Indian "Pincode", the corresponding area,district and state are fetched from the database and shown in the frontend.
-For multiple records having the same pincode but different areas, all records are fetched and the user is given he option to choose his desired area via a dropdown in the same page.
+For multiple records having the same pincode but different areas, all records are fetched and the user is given he option to choose his desired area via a dropdown in the same page. csv file used in project has been attached.